symonk/Restpite/README.rst

 ----

-Restpite is a simply python based HTTP DSL for testing restful web services easily.
+Restpite is a simple python based HTTP DSL for testing restful web services easily.
 It comes bundled with some nice continuity features making it also a perfect for standalone scripts and non test related libraries, however the focus here is on testing.
 Some of the features of Restpite are: